Kh1ng/bork/README.md

 Bork is a social media app for dog people.
 Just a Twitter clone with more dogs, entirely for learning purposes.

-## Stuff I used
+## Tech I used
 - Typescript
 - SQL
 - tRPC
 - Vercel
 - Clerk

-## Stuff I did
+- GitHub Actions
+- Jest

+## What I've Learned
-Made the app and about a year later planet-scale decided to shut down their free tier.
+Besides the normal minor refactors and updates, a big hurdle was that Planet-scale decided to shut down its free tier.
 I ended up migrating to Railway and learning a lot about databases.

-## Stuff I plan to do
-- Clerk has changed how the user objects work, I need to update profile images and I'd like to add a user settings interface for a user to access their settings.
+I also am feeling really good about CI & CD through GitHub actions.

+## The To-Do List
-- I'd like to get random pictures of dogs from a free api and assign them to new users.
+- I'd like to get random pictures of dogs from a free API and assign them to new users.
-- Testing, I'm not sure if I'm way out in left field or what but it is kind of ridiculous to mock components in this stack.
-I would still like to add some testing in CI/CD.
+- More testing in-depth testing, 100% coverage.